codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

    max-width="80%"
    %}

-As the account administrator, you can change the authentication method for an account at any time to either Codefresh or Custom, or manual token entry.
+As the account administrator, you can change the authentication method for hybrid runtimes at any time to either Codefresh or Custom, or manual token entry.
 See [Select authentication mechanism for runtime](#select-authentication-mechanism-for-runtime).

 ### Create a custom OAuth2 Application for Git provider
 Create a custom OAuth2 Application for Codefresh in your Git provider accounts with the correct scopes, and set up authentication for the same within Codefresh.
 Users in Codefresh can then authorize access to the Git provider using OAuth2, instead of a personal access token.